How do I leverage casino affiliate newsletters for better engagement?

 Examples of newsletter structures and content blocks (generic)

 Weekly digests can contain a short editorial note, curated insights, industry updates, and links to your most useful content.
 Promotion-aware sends should present a headline, contextual value copy, a compliant CTA, and tracked links so you can measure referral quality.
 Re-engagement emails should ask for feedback, offer preference choices, and make it easy to unsubscribe if desired.
+Treat these structures as starting points, then adapt them based on audience response.

 - Welcome series structure: intro, value proposition, top resources, soft CTA